mirzaghaderi/rtpcr/inst/method.md

 $$\text{Fold Change due to Treatment}=2^{-(\overline{w\Delta Ct}_{\text{Tr}}-{\overline{w\Delta Ct}_{\text{Co}}})}$$

-`qpcrTTEST` and `qpcrTTESTplot` functions calculate FC for multi-genes-two conditional cases, `qpcrANOVAFC` represents FC for single-gene-factorial (single- or multi-factor) experiments, and `qpcrREPEATED` calculates FC for the repeated measure data.
-If $w \Delta C_t$ values is calculated from the E values, the calculations match the formula of Pfaffl while if 2 (complete efficiency) be used instead, the result match the $2^{-\Delta\Delta C_t}$ method.
-In any case we called these as Fold Change in the outputs of `rtpcr`.
-Under factorial experiments where the calculation of the expression of the target gene relative to the reference gene (called Relative Expression) in each condition is desired, `qpcrANOVARE`, `oneFACTORplot`, `twoFACTORplot` and `threeFACTORplot` functions were developed for ANOVA analysis, and representing the plots from single, double or triple factor experiments, respectively.
-The last three functions generate `ggplot2`-derived graphs based on the output of the `qpcrANOVARE` function.
-If available, the blocking factor can also be handled by `qpcrANOVARE`, `qpcrANOVAFC` and `qpcrREPEATED` functions.
 Standard error of the FC and RE means is calculated according to <a href="https://doi.org/10.1016/j.tibtech.2018.12.002">Taylor et al. (2019)</a> in `rtpcr` package.
 Here, a brief methodology is presented but details about the $w\Delta C_t$  calculations and statistical analysis are available in <a href="https://doi.org/10.1186/s12859-017-1949-5">Ganger et al. (2017)</a>.
-Importantly, because both the RE or FC gene expression values follow a lognormal distribution, a normal distribution is expected for the $w \Delta C_t$ values making it possible to apply t-test or analysis of variance to them.
+Importantly, because relative expression values follow a lognormal distribution, a normal distribution is expected for the $w \Delta C_t$ values making it possible to apply t-test or analysis of variance.
 Following analysis, $w\Delta C_t$ values are statistically compared and standard deviations and confidence interval are calculated, but the transformation $y = 2^{-x}$ is applied in the final step in order to report the results.

 # References